 But wait, it’s a little more complicated than that.
 First, you'll need to check whether your motherboard even has a TPM 2.0 header.
 Again, this differs depending on manufacturer, so refer to your device's manual here.
 If your motherboard does have a TPM 2.0 header, then you'll need to check if it has 14 pins or 20 pins.
 This isn't standard across the board.
 Once you know, buy a TPM 2.0 with the corresponding amount of pins.
 If you're still not feeling confident, try buying from the same manufacturer as your motherboard.

-Stock has been running dry since the TPM requirement announcement back in summer, but more are starting to appear at their standard price range of $15-30.
-You can start by searching at these retailers.
+Stock has been running dry since the TPM requirement announcement back in summer 2021, but more are starting to appear at their standard price range of $15-60.
+We have compiled some of the larger motherboard manufacturers' own TPM 2.0 modules.

 We wish we could say more, but our main advice is to be patient.
 Limited supply may cause the prices to rise at times, so sign up for some stock notifications for the TPMs that your system supports and wait for that price to come down to a more reasonable level.